-Many of us try from time to time to carry on as if a situation isn’t affecting us, and if not, we might be feeling guilty about not exercising as much as we could or taking the time to cook 3 meals a day.
+From time to time, many of us try to carry on as if a situation isn’t affecting us, and if not, we might be feeling guilty about not exercising as much as we could or taking the time to cook three substantial, nutritious meals a day.

-When you’re in a bit of a rut you need to come out of it sometime, so if you feel like you want to get back on track, then we’ve got some nutrition tips below.
-Our advice is don’t try and do them all at once, take baby steps, and whatever you take on board do with some consistency to help form a habit.
+But if you’re stuck in a bit of a rut and want to get back on track, then we’ve got some nutrition tips below (and a few more here).
+Our advice is don’t try and do them all at once – baby steps! – and whatever you do take on board, do with some consistency to help form a habit.

 Eat around the same time each day – this taps into chrononutrition.
 Fancy right?
 What we are saying is that the body has its own internal clock and by eating around the same time each day, it helps to keep this clock ticking correctly, which is important for keeping other areas of our life in check like sleeping.

-This doesn’t have to be every day but before a food shop, it can be exciting to think of a couple of meals and going through the process of looking for a recipe, however simple that may be.
+Who doesn’t love scouring cookbooks for the perfect recipe?
+It can be exciting to plan a few meals each week, and go through the process of looking for a recipe, however simple that may be.
 You can do this by yourself, with the people you live with or even friends over video call so you can cook together!
-Just by cooking instead of picking up a ready meal, you’re probably going to cook something more nutritious by default or... you know there’s always Huel don’t you?
+Just by cooking instead of picking up a ready meal, you’re probably going to cook something more nutritious by default or... you know there’s always Huel, don’t you?

-Especially of your snacks – being at home means you’re probably snacking more.
+Especially for your snacks, because if you’re locked down at home it means you’re probably snacking more.
 If you want to reduce snacking, try to switch to more nutritious snacks such as dried fruit or nuts which provide more than just calories.
-A food diary can help with this and can also nudge you towards being more mindful of those unconscious snacking occasions.
+A food diary can help with this and can also nudge you towards being more mindful of those subconscious snacking occasions.